 The roof is octagonal, the lucky number 8 in Chinese culture.
 Each side represents one of the eight moral principles: loyalty (忠), piety (孝), altruism (仁), love (愛), trust (信), knighthood (義), harmony (和), and peace (平).
 The shape of it makes the form of the character 人, or people, and symbolically reaches toward the sky, uniting people with heaven.

 The surrounding garden is beautifully designed in a traditional Chinese style.
 The walls have latticed “windows” with 26 variations in motif.
 The roof extends over a path around the park (great for shade and for when it rains!).
 It’s worth taking a walk around the gardens and finding unique perspectives.

-When to go: Any time weather permits!
-Maybe avoid the hottest hours of the day during the summer.
-If you want to see the guards change, make sure you’re at the top of the hall at least 10 minutes to the next hour
+When to come: Any time weather permits!
+Maybe avoid the hottest hours of the day during the summer, save yourself.
+If you want to see the guards change, make sure you’re at the top of the hall at least 10 minutes to the next hour.

 Getting here: Take the red or green MRT line to CKS Memorial Hall Station, use exit 5 to be dropped off right at the corner of the park.

 - It is very tourist friendly.
 There’s signage in English and a lot of helpful employees and volunteers to guide you.
 They also offer tours in several languages (Chinese, English, Japanese, Korean, French, Spanish and German).

 - They offer free public wifi.